 Note: System sizes are AC nameplate capacity.
 Therefore a system with a 10kW inverter, for example, is considered a 10kW system regardless of DC nameplate capacity of the system.

 This topic is fully addressed in section 6.14.5 of the Approved Plan.
 When a project is approved for the Adjustable Block Program, a 15-year REC obligation will be calculated for that project.
 Approved Vendors will have the option to use either a standard capacity factor or an alternative capacity factor (based on an estimated production analysis from PV Watts or an equivalent tool) to determine the REC obligation for a project.
-We have not yet determined which equivalent tools will be approved for use under the program.
-REC obligation calculation methods will be discussed with stakeholders when we are finalizing the program rules.
-We anticipate this stakeholder process to take place sometime in November 2018.
+Information on approved capacity factor calculations for use under the program can be found in the Program Guidebook, Section 4: System Eligibility, REC Quantity Calculation

 The final REC prices can be found in section 6.4 of the Approved Plan.